polybar/polybar-scripts/polybar-scripts/system-cpu-temppercore-colorful/README.md

-# Script: temp-percore-colorful
+# Script: system-cpu-temppercore-colorful

 A script that displays the temperature for each core in different colors.

-This is an extension of [temp-percore](../temp-percore/).
+This is an extension of [system-cpu-temppercore](../system-cpu-temppercore/).

 ## Dependencies